 In the adult 52-week trial1:

-The pivotal clinical trial evaluating the efficacy and safety of DUPIXENT in adolescent patients aged 12 to 17 years with uncontrolled moderate-to-severe atopic dermatitis lasted for 16 weeks.
+The pivotal clinical trial evaluating the efficacy and safety of DUPIXENT in adolescent patients aged 12 to 17 years with uncontrolled moderate-to-severe atopic dermatitis lasted for 16 weeks.1

 However, the long-term safety of DUPIXENT in adolescent patients with moderate-to-severe atopic dermatitis who had participated in previous clinical trials of DUPIXENT was assessed in an open-label extension trial (Trial 7).
 The safety profile of DUPIXENT in adolescent subjects followed through Week 52 was similar to the safety profile observed at Week 16 in Trial 6.
 The long-term safety profile of DUPIXENT observed in adolescents was consistent with that seen in adults with atopic dermatitis.1Review the Adolescent Data

-Since atopic dermatitis is a chronic disease, you should evaluate your patients often and consider making any changes to their treatment regimen based on your clinical judgment.
+Atopic dermatitis is a chronic inflammatory skin disease, which you may consider treating continuously based on your clinical judgment.

 The LIBERTY Atopic Dermatitis clinical trial program was designed to evaluate the safety and efficacy of dupilumab for the treatment of uncontrolled moderate-to-severe atopic dermatitis.
-The LIBERTY Atopic Dermatitis clinical trial program consisted of the following trials2:
+The LIBERTY Atopic Dermatitis clinical trial program included the following trials2:

-The adolescent dosing is weight-tiered.
+The dosing for adolescents and children is weight tiered.
 For your adolescent patients (12 to 17 years of age) who weigh ≥60 kg (132 lb), the dosing will be the same as patients aged 18 years and older.
-Specifically, an initial dose of 600 mg (two 300 mg injections in different injection sites) followed by 300 mg given every other week.1
+Specifically, a loading dose of 600 mg (2 x 300 mg subcutaneous [SC] injections in different injection sites) followed by 300 mg (1 SC injection) given every other week.1

-For your adolescent patients (12 to 17 years of age) who weigh 30 kg (66 lb) to less than 60 kg (132 lb), the recommended dose is an initial dose of 400 mg (two 200 mg injections in different injection sites) followed by 200 mg given every other week.
+For your pediatric patients (6 to 17 years of age) who weigh 30 kg (66 lb) to less than 60 kg (132 lb), the recommended dose is a loading dose of 400 mg (2 x 200 mg SC injections in different injection sites) followed by 200 mg (1 SC injection) given every other week.
 For patients who weigh 15 kg (33 lb) to less than 30 kg (66 lb), a loading dose of 600 mg (2 x 300 mg SC injections in different injection sites) followed by 300 mg (1 SC injection) given every 4 weeks.1

 DUPIXENT can be used with or without TCS.1Review Dosing and